 A key part of scrum is the definition of done.
-The idea is that when a scrum team says a story is done, then the business can recognize the value anytime they choose.
+The idea is that when a scrum team says something is done, then the business can recognize the value anytime they choose.
 For software products, this means the story is ready to release.
 This is why a scrum team should have all of the skill areas needed to get something all the way done.
-This usually includes testing.
+This includes testing.

 On the other hand, sometimes a defect escapes detection even when we've made every effort to test and confirm doneness.
 There might be one or more stories (product backlog items) which are part of a well-tested increment.
 This increment has met the definition of done, and has been shown in sprint review.
 If a defect is found later, fixing that defect becomes a new product backlog item.
 Of course, the team may want to revise their definition of done, or at least their testing procedures, in order to prevent any similar defects in the future.